Norman Osborn: Earth X

+Earth-66

+On Earth-66, a Tyrannosaurus named Norranosaurus chased after a weak Pteranodon named Pter Ptarker alongside his lackeys.
+The moment when Norranosaurus bit into Pter, a meteor containing alien spiders struck them which caused Norranosaurus to end up in Pter's body with a Green Goblin color scheme and Pter Parker to end up in Norranosaurus' body with a Spider-Man color scheme.
+Pter became Spider-Rex and fought off Norranosaurus and his lackeys.

 Earth-812145

 In the New Exiles comic series, Norman Osborn of Earth-812145 of the Marvel Universe is an insane criminal called The Gold Goblin.
 The Gold Goblin was stopped by the Exiles after he began to wreak havoc on his home world.

 Ghost Goblin

 An unidentified version of Norman Osborn operates as the Ghost Goblin where he possesses powers similar to Ghost Rider and throws flaming noggin bombs that are in the shape of a skull.
 He appears as a member of the Multiversal Masters of Evil.
 He accompanied Black Skull in attacking Captain America and Captain Marvel until Star Brand matures and drives them off.

 At the time when Robbie Reyes and his Deathlok companion were apprehended by Black Skull's forces on Earth-818, Ghost Goblin visited Black Skull where they mentioned that they never saw a Ghost Rider ride a car before.
 This led to Black Skull's latest torture by having him kill whatever Robbie Reyes variants they can apprehend.

 Ghost Goblin was present when the Multiversal Masters of Evil take over another world while planning to return to Earth-616.
 Just then, Ghost Rider shows up where he subdues Black Skull and King Killmonger.
 Ghost Goblin engages Ghost Rider next as his noggin bombs identify him as the All-Rider.
 Ghost Goblin is defeated.
 After Deathlok sacrifices his life so that Ant-Man of Earth-818 can get away, Doom Supreme states to the Multiversal Masters of Evil that he knows where they are going and that they should regroup.
 Ghost Goblin states that he should work on regaining his original size.
-Doom Supreme then states to the Multiversal Masters of Evil that they will commit one more slaughter at the specific loation before they return to Earth-616 as Doom Supreme vows to them that "No Avenger gets out alive".
+Doom Supreme then states to the Multiversal Masters of Evil that they will commit one more slaughter at the specific location before they return to Earth-616 as Doom Supreme vows to them that "No Avenger gets out alive".

 Ghost Goblin was with the Multiversal Masters of Evil when they returned to Earth-616.
 He fights against Nighthawk and the Prehistoric Ghost Rider.
 During the fight, Ghost Goblin is depowered by the Prehistoric Ghost Rider who then kills him.